- Epizootic Hemorrhagic Disease (EHD)

 For more information on Indiana's deer TB monitoring program, contact the Board of Animal Health:

 1202 E. 38th Street

 Monday - Friday, 8 a.m. - 4 p.m.

 Read about humans and bovine tuberculosis on the Indiana State Department of Health's website.

 Fragmenting by lead bullets has been a hot topic in recent years following research out of North Dakota and Minnesota that found lead bullet fragments in deer meat at food pantries.
 The Center for Disease Control and Prevention conducted a follow up study confirming a link between lead levels and wild game consumption.
 Lead is a toxic substance, and exposure may pose health risks to hunters and their families, especially children and pregnant women.

-    Previous research has focused on ammunition from high-velocity center fire rifles, which are prohibited for deer hunting in Indiana.
-The Division of Fish and Wildlife (DFW) recently conducted a study on whether fragmentation was a concern for deer hunters given their most popular ammunition choices: rifled slugs, sabot slugs, and conical in-line muzzleloader bullet.
+Previous research has focused on ammunition from high-velocity center fire rifles.
+The Division of Fish & Wildlife (DFW) recently conducted a study on whether fragmentation was a concern for deer hunters given their most popular ammunition choices: rifled slugs, sabot slugs, and conical in-line muzzleloader bullet.

 The DFW found evidence of fragmentation in each of the 43 deer sampled.
 The muzzleloader bullets had the most fragments and the greatest average distance traveled by fragments from the exit wound.
 The average distance a fragment traveled was typically between 1 and 2 ½ inches, though the furthest traveled just over 8 inches from the exit wound.
 Simply gutting the deer often removed 45-57% of the total fragments.